 Finding patterns in any data have always been her research interests.
 She started the interests in profiling data – finding statistically distinctive and significant groups and features in the object of interest whilst at Sheffield.
 For her masters dissertation under the supervision of Dr. Eleanor Stillman, she was involved in investigating the profile of people working at the Sheffield Municipal, Works and Pension Department.
 In consequence, her PhD study followed this strand of investigation.
 During her PhD tenure, she had the opportunity to work on Proteomics, a rapidly developing area of biological research.
 Proteomics is a study of the structure, function and interaction of a complete set of proteins.
 Here, she studied the profile of a large scale protein expression dataset on a series of cell lines with different recombinant antibody production rates using a clustering strategy under the tutelage of Prof. Jian Zhang and Prof. Phil Brown at the University of Kent.
 Currently, her research interests revolve around hydroinformatics particularly in investigating the streamflow variability of the local rivers.

 Dr. Norhaiza teaches several courses in the department and services other faculties at UTM, including Computer Literacy, Engineering Statistics and Multivariate Analysis.
-She teaches R for first year students and has been a user and advocate of R for at least 10 years.
+She teaches R for first year students and has been a user and advocate of R since 2007.
 She is currently the coordinator for the Mathematics Lab at the Faculty of Science and webmaster for the Department’s website.

 Click here to download CV.